hansfig/MyPass/README.md

 A sleek, modern password manager built with Python and [customtkinter](https://github.com/TomSchimansky/CustomTkinter).
 MyPass lets you generate, save, and search passwords locally.

+Unfinished, currently does not employ any encryption and solely exists for learning.
 ---

 ✨ Features